shmanny/iOS-Coding-Challenge/README.md

 #### Optional
 1. The movie detail screen should allow users to like/unlike the movie
-1. Favorited movies should be saved between launches of the app
+1. Liked movies should be saved between launches of the app

 #### Guidelines